devkennyy/rungeon/readme.md

 ## 📙 About

 Rungeon features a series of puzzles in the form of stages, in which the user relies on their wits to 'escape'.
-The site offers a sense of customizability with a variety of themes sure to fit a users preference.
+The site offers a sense of customizability with a variety of themes sure to fit a user's preference.
-We're in an active state of development, always building, and preparing the next rungeon stage as you read!
+We're in an active state of development, always building, and preparing for the next rungeon stage as you read!

 <!--
-- Rungeon achieves all these things while maintaing a minimal feel
+- Rungeon achieves all these things while maintaining a minimal feel
 - List noteworthy features.
 - State what problem it solves/the aim.
 -->

 ## 🤝 Contributing

-Refer to the [contributing file](contributing.md) for a begginer friendly guide on how you can contribute.
+Refer to the [contributing file](contributing.md) for a beginner-friendly guide on how you can contribute.
 - Suggest changes to existing code
 - Improve upon the site
 - Add new stages
 - Create and solve issues
-- Share the rpo
+- Share the repo

 <!--
 - Code Style/Requirements